Many desktop support specialists sit in their office, doing nothing, waiting for a call.

-- Work on his knowledge, or browse forums to learn solutions to various problems that may occur.
+- Work on your knowledge, or browse forums to learn how to address various issues.

-- Implement new software or utilities that help other employees to make their work more effective.
+- Implement new software or utilities that help other employees to work more effectively.

-- Do random desktop checks to identify upcoming issues up front and solve it sooner than it evolves into real problem.
+- Do random desktop checks to identify upcoming issues up front, and solve them sooner than they actually pop up.

 What to say at the end?

 In my experience, most applicants for desktop support jobs have decent technical skills.
 They answer the technical questions with ease.

 But we still have to choose just one person who gets the job.
 Since all shortlisted applicants know the answers to technical questions, it is an ability to answer the behavioral questions, and to connect with the interviewers and “sell” their skills, that often decides the winner in this interview.

 If you would like to learn how to do that, have a look at a new eBook I wrote, the Desktop Support Interview Guide.
 I will show you how to win your interviewers over, and how to turn your weaknesses to strengths in an interview.
 Thank you!

 Matthew Chulaw, author of the content, your personal interview coach.